Trump's Promises Of Deportations Create Uncertainty For N.J. Family

 President-elect Trump has pledged to deport millions of immigrants living in the country illegally, although he has also said he doesn't want to break up families.
 And Trump has committed to rolling back President Obama's immigration policies, including DACA.

 "The truth is, people are in limbo," says Olga Armas.
-"We don't know what will come Trump's words.
+"We don't know what will come [from] Trump's words.
 But everybody is talking about it, there is lots of fear."

 For Olga Armas, the fear is that what her family has gained could all go away.
 She's volunteering with Mark the Road New Jersey, an activist group that works for immigrants' rights.
-And she's helping to bring protesters to Washington for this weekend's rally.
+She's helping to bring protesters to Washington for this weekend's rally.

 Without DACA, her daughter could still be accepted to college.
 But losing her legal status would make it harder for Desiree Armas to find the money for school, or to work at a job or internship once she gets there.
 She says kids with DACA want the same thing immigrants to this country have always wanted.

 "What you have now, your parents had to fight for it," Armas says.
 "And that's what our parents are doing.
 That's what we are doing.
-Not just me, just so many other students that are hard working.
-And deserve a chance to show what we got.
+Not just me, just so many other students that are hard-working — and deserve a chance to show what we got.
 And if you take that away from us, you will yank the dreams of future doctors and engineers and lawyers."

 So Desiree Armas is anxiously watching her mailbox for two reasons.
 Acceptance letters from the colleges she's applied to, and news about her future in this country.